Stan015/fetchmyrepo/README.md

 - Pagination was implemented
 - Ability to click and view project/repository details
 - Ability to nativigate back to the exact previous page after exploring repository details
-- User card for that displays the user name, avatar, bio, etc.
+- User card that displays user name, avatar, bio, etc.
 - Ability to search by repository name accross all public repositories
 - Good looking UI
 - Accessibility techniques applied